MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 In addition, you can use third-party solutions to back up Azure VMs and storage containers to local storage or other cloud providers.
 For more information, see [Backup solutions in the Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps?search=backup&page=1).

-### Set up disaster recovery for IaaS apps
+### Set up disaster recovery for IaaS applications

-In addition to protecting data, BCDR planning must consider how to keep apps and workloads available if a disaster occurs.
+In addition to protecting data, BCDR planning must consider how to keep applications and workloads available if a disaster occurs.
 For workloads running on Azure IaaS VMs and Azure Storage consider these solutions:

 #### Azure Site Recovery

-Azure Site Recovery is the primary Azure service for ensuring that Azure VMs can be brought online and VM apps made available when outages occur.
+Azure Site Recovery is the primary Azure service for ensuring that Azure VMs can be brought online and VM applications made available when outages occur.

 Site Recovery replicates VMs from a primary to secondary Azure region.
 When disaster strikes, you fail VMs over from the primary region, and continue accessing them as normal in the secondary region.
 When operations return to normal, you can fail back VMs to the primary region.